Scott's Porage Oats: Description and preparation

 The oats are rolled thicker than standard oats and are gently kilned to create what the company considers to be "the truest taste".

 Scott's oats can be made into porridge either in the microwave or on a stovetop, with the addition of milk or water and other flavourings (typically salt or sugar).
 Oats can also be used in stews, in the topping for fruit crumble or haddock pie, and in cookies or flapjacks, and in many other recipes.
 Some packs come with a number of suggested recipes.

 Advertising

 In the late 1990s to early 2000s, Scott's Porage Oats ran a successful UK advertising campaign on cinema and television featuring the actor Rory McCann in a kilt and actress Rebecca Godwin as his admirer.
 Rory McCann, a former lumberjack, subsequently made many public appearances and is widely seen as the "face" of Scott's Porage Oats.
+Rory McCann was featured in the television adverts for the porridge, whilst the image on the box was originally based on Jay Scott, a world highland games champion who lived on the island of Inchmurrin on Loch Lomond, that his family still own.
+After moving to a farm on the shores of the loch, he died due to complications from an accident on his tractor.